aaronbloomfield/ccc/hws/gradebook/index.md

 interface IGradebook {

-    event assignmentCreationEvent (uint indexed _id);
+    event assignmentCreationEvent (uint indexed id, string indexed name, uint indexed max_score);

-    event gradeEntryEvent (uint indexed _id);
+    event gradeEntryEvent (uint indexed id, string indexed name, uint indexed score);

-    // The following six methods are done for you automatically -- as long as
+    // The following six methods are done for you automatically -- as long as you make the
-    // you make the appropriate variable public, then Solidity will create
-    // the getter function for you
+    // appropriate variable public, then Solidity will create the getter function for you

     function tas(address ta) external returns (bool);